A Universe of Consciousness: Implications of the hypothesis

 One of the recurring issues in consciousness is the existence of qualia, such as redness, warmth and pain.
 It is not enough to identify each quale with a particular neuron or neuronal group; what is crucial is all the other groups which are highly influenced by the sensation and will fire at the same time.
 Thus each conscious state deserves to be called a quale.
 A small perturbation of a group of neurons can affect the whole in a very short space of time provided the system is kept in a state of readiness by the thalamus.
 Primary consciousness can build up a bodily based reference space even before language and higher-order consciousness appear.

 There is a preliminary approach to the relationship between conscious and unconscious processes, including sensors and motors, because so little is known.
 The evolution of language centres in the brain leads to higher order consciousness which enhances subjective experience and enables humans to describe qualia which are however experienced by a much wider range of animals.
 Thinking in humans has a range of representations—including pictorial.
 In contrast to computers which are Turing machines, brains are based on neuronal group selection.

-Reviews

-John Cornwell (Sunday Times) One of the most thoughtful books on the topic...
-While revealing much that is surprising about consciousness, they confirm some deeply held convictions about the power and mystery of human imagination.

-Piero Scaruffi: The book advances a theory for what causes the conscious feeling that we experience, but fails to explain how matter can turn into feelings.
-For all the properties of consciousness that they list, the authors fail to grasp the essence of consciousness: I "feel" that I am myself.

-The results of this pioneering work challenge the conventional wisdom about consciousness.